djcloudking/aws-projects/02_Storage S3/Readme.md

 Voilà!
 You have created a S3 bucket and uploaded an object to it using AWS console.

 Thank you for reading and/or following along!
-Please stay tuned for the 3rd challenge (Networking VPC) and all my upcoming projects, and feel free to check out the rest of my articles at www.fahmacloud.com.
+Want to see more tutorials and how-to guides like this one, check my website: [www.cloudwithdj.com](https://cloudwithdj.com/tutorial/)